 - Public Interest Litigation (PIL) has meant a change in the traditional function of the Supreme Court.

-- PIL has enabled the Supreme Court to exercise affirmative action to vindicate those socio-economic rights traditionally considered unenforceable by the court and has thus enlarged the scope of Article 32 of the Constitution.
+- PIL has enabled the Supreme Court to exercise affirmative action to vindicate those socio-economic rights traditionally considered unenforceable by the court and has thus enlarged the scope of Article 32 of the Constitution (Right to constitutional Remedies).

 - Through Public Interest Litigation, citizens seek judicial intervention, in a number of matters involving the interest of the public at large.

-- Through this extend jurisdiction, the judiciary has undertaken the responsibility to critique and monitor the government and its various agencies and to give socio-economic justice to the underprivileged masses without actually interesting with the political, administrative field or the legislative sphere.
+- Through this extended jurisdiction, the Indian judiciary has undertaken the responsibility to critique and monitor the government and its various agencies and to give socio-economic justice to the underprivileged masses without actually interesting with the political, administrative field or the legislative sphere.
+Read in detail about Social Justice on the given link.

 - In the words of Justice P.N.
 Bhagwati of the Supreme Court :‘Public Interest Litigation’ is the strategic arm of the legal aid movement and aims at bringing justice within the reach of the poor vulnerable masses and helpless victims of injustice.